danneoh/Minecraft-Mods/README.md

 # Minecraft-Mods
-This repository contains different item/blocks for forge.
+This repository contains different item/blocks for ForgeResourcePack.